 - Likert scales (strongly agree, agree, neither agree or disagree, etc.)

-- Ranked responses: Ask respondents to rank a set of options through numbering.
+- Ask respondents to rank a set of options through numbering.
 These help us understand levels of importance and help respondents to differentiate/prioritize, but they also assume that respondents feel different about different options and that they know enough about each item to make a comparative judgment.

 - Ranking takes time and mental effort; in general, you should limit your list to fewer than 7 options.